Acharya (2022 film): Filming

 Principal photography began in January 2020.
 Important portions were shot with Chiranjeevi and others at Ramoji Film City.
 The filming was going at a brisk pace until suspension in March 2020 due to COVID-19 pandemic.
 Filming was resumed in November 2020, and Aggarwal joined the sets in December 2020 in Hyderabad.
 A temple town set spanning 20 acres was built for the film.

 Charan joined the production in January 2021.
 The film team reached Rajahmundry the same month.
 In March 2021, Pooja Hegde shot her portions with a montage song at a specially-constructed set in Maredumilli.
 A schedule took place at Singareni coal mines, Yellandu later that month.
 Owing to the second wave of COVID-19 pandemic, the filming was paused again and later resumed in July 2021 at a village set in Hyderabad.
 Both Ram Charan and Chiranjeevi resumed shooting their portions that month.
 Except for two songs, the rest of shoot was finished in August 2021.

 Following her pregnancy in September 2021, Aggarwal requested the makers to complete her portions at the earliest.
 It is reported she subsequently opted out of the project owing to the delays in shoot and has not re-joined the production since.
 However, in April 2022, Koratala stated that Aggarwal's scenes were cut from the final draft of the film as he felt that the role she played could not match her stature.

 Legal issues

 In August 2020, writer Rajesh Manduri alleged that Acharya was plagiarized from his script.
 He supposedly narrated the story to production house Mythri Movie Makers a few years ago which did not materialize.
 Mythri Movie Makers refuted the allegation, calling it a "gimmick."
 Matinee Entertainment stated that any such claims were baseless, iterating that the story of Acharya belongs to Koratala.
 Koratala responded that his story had no resemblance to Manduri's.

 Music

-The film's soundtrack album is composed by Mani Sharma.
+The film's soundtrack album is composed by Mani Sharma in his eleventh collaboration with Chiranjeevi, third with Charan, and first with Koratala.